ntnu-arl/cortex_ros_bridge/README.md

 # Usage

-To run this package you will need to include two command line arguments.
-The first is the IP address of the linux machine (found by typing "ifconfig" into a terminal) and the second is the IP address of the machine running cortex (as entered in the NIC Address box of Cortex).
-So, the package can be run using:
+To run this package you will need to update the launch file to have your cortex pc and linux pc IP addresses.
+Then, the package can be run using:

-<pre><code>rosrun cortex_bridge cortex_bridge "xxx.xxx.xxx.xxx" "xxx.xxx.xxx.xxx"
+<pre><code>roslaunch cortex_bridge cortex_bridge.launch
 </code></pre>

 # Services and Topics